livereload/livereload-plugins/SASS.lrplugin/lib/compass-fancybox-plugin/README.markdown

 Add the following to your compass configuration:

-    require 'compass-fancybox-plugin'
+    # require 'compass-fancybox-plugin'

-The run from the command line:
+The run:

     compass install fancybox

-To one of your sass stylesheets to import the fancybox styles add:
+If you want the debug files too:

+    compass install fancybox/debug

+Lastly add:

     @import 'fancybox'

-If you want the debug files, you can install them with:

-    compass install fancybox/debug
+To one of your sass stylesheets to import the fancybox styles.